12 Human Foods to Give to Dogs With Diarrhea or Upset Stomach

 Eggs are very nutritious and contain ample amounts of protein and vitamins.

-- You can mash up boiled eggs or make scrambled eggs and mix it with white rice.
-Again, don't add salt or sugar.
+- Either mash up boiled eggs or make them scrambled and mix with white rice.
+Again, don't add salt or any other seasoning.

-Oatmeal is a great source of soluble fiber, which helps delay gastric emptying, and, therefore, controls diarrhea.
-It is very effective when fed to senior dogs with bowel irregularity issues.
+Oatmeal is a great source of soluble fiber, which helps delay gastric emptying and helps control diarrhea.
+It is very effective for senior dogs with bowel irregularity issues.

-- Raw or half-cooked oatmeal can be dangerous, especially when your dog is suffering from diarrhea.
+- Cook thoroughly.
+Raw or half-cooked oatmeal can be dangerous, especially when your dog is suffering from diarrhea.

-- Make sure to cook the oatmeal thoroughly and don't add any sugar or flavoring.
+- Don't add any sugar or flavoring.
 Serve at room temperature.

-Cottage cheese contains high amounts of protein and fat, which helps solidify waste.
-Vets recommend feeding cottage cheese to dogs with an upset stomach, but only if the dogs do not have lactose intolerance.
-Cottage cheese should be served sparingly because it may be too rich and could exacerbate diarrhea if served in excess.
+Cottage cheese contains high amounts of protein and fat, which help solidify waste.
+Vets recommend feeding cottage cheese to dogs sparingly and only if the dogs do not have lactose intolerance.
+Cottage cheese may be too rich and could exacerbate diarrhea if served in excess.
 Try mixing it with rice for a well-balanced meal.

-Watermelon is low in fat, calories, and cholesterol, but high in nutrients and vitamins, like vitamin A, B6, C, and potassium.
-It also contains lycopene, a carotenoid antioxidant that neutralizes free radicals and strengthens your dog’s immune system.
-The high fiber and water content in watermelon also serves double-duty to relieve your dog of dehydration and solidify its waste.
+Watermelon is low in fat, calories, and cholesterol but high in vitamins A, B6, C, and potassium.
+It also contains lycopene, a carotenoid antioxidant that neutralizes free radicals and strengthens the immune system.
+The high fiber and water content in watermelon also serves double-duty to relieve your dog of dehydration and solidify waste.

 Note: Some dogs may not take well to watermelon.
-Stop feeding it immediately if unusual symptoms appear.
+Stop feeding immediately if unusual symptoms appear.

 - Remove the seeds.
 Seeds will cause intestinal blockage and worsen the problem.